-- No. of shares held: is of my/our holding to be represented Signed by individual member/officer or attorney of member/authorised nominee of Securities Account No.: by my/our proxies are as follows: member/authorised nominee of member/authorised nominee of (Compulsory) Date: First Proxy No. of Shares: (beneficial owner) If appointment of proxy is under so The Common Seal of eal Percentage: was hereto affixed in accordance with its Constitution in the presence of: No. of shares held: Second Proxy No. of Shares: Securities Account No.: Percentage: Director Director/Secretary (CDS Account No.) (Compulsory) in its capacity as member/attorney of member/authorised nominee of Date: Seal • (beneficial owner)
+• No. of shares held: The proportions s of my/our holding to be represented Signed by individual member/officer or attorney of member/authorised nominee of Securities Account No.: (CDS Account No.) (Compulsory) by my/our proxies are as follows: E: Date: First Proxy No. of Shares: (beneficial owner) If appointment of proxy is under s The Common Seal of eal Percentage: was hereto affixed in accordance with its Constitution in the presence of: No. of shares held: Second Proxy No. of Shares: Securities Account No.: Percentage: Director Director/Secretary (CDS Account No.) (Compulsory) in its capacity as member/attorney of member/authorised nominee of , Date: Seal (beneficial owner)